-738. Member States' implementation of resolution 1373 (2001) has been greatly enhanced by the establishment of dedicated law enforcement counter-terrorism units and the training of specialized counter-terrorism officers to investigate terrorist and criminal acts.
-A significant number of States have also developed this capacity using computerized tools, establishing watch lists and databases, cross-checking criminal files, and expanding information-exchange systems.
+680. Member States implementation of resolution 1373 (2001) has been greatly enhanced by the establishment of dedicated law enforcement counter-terrorism units and the training of specialized counter-terrorism officers to investigate terrorist and criminal acts.
+A significant number of States have also developed this capacity using computerized tools, establishing watch lists and databases, cross-checking criminal files and expanding information-exchange systems.
 Member States have made some progress in enhancing counter-terrorism law enforcement and security cooperation and coordination with the support of inter-agency information-sharing functions or fusion cells.
 Member States have also adopted their national law enforcement plans of action to prevent and combat terrorism.
-The need to stem the flow of FTFs further encouraged States to establish counter-terrorism specific tools, revise their operational procedures, and strengthen their national coordination mechanisms.
-Member States have also helped strengthen international cooperation, including by extending access to the INTERPOL I-24/7 system beyond their NCBs.
+The need to stem the flow of foreign terrorist fighters further encouraged States to establish counter-terrorism specific tools, revise their operational procedures, and strengthen their national coordination mechanisms.
+Member States have also helped strengthen international cooperation, including by extending access to the INTERPOL I-24/7 system beyond their national central bureaux.